celestialsbeings/Arduino-High-Data-Samples/README.md

 * MPU-6050 SDA & SCL to Arduino SDA & SCL
 * MPU-6050 VCC & GND to Arduino 5V & GND
 * FSR sensor output to Arduino A0 to A3
+* Battery + & - to power bank moudle + & -.
+* Power Bank Module + to switch & switch other leg to arduino 5v.
+* Power Bank Module - to arduino GND.

 ## Challenges and Solutions
 The most difficult part was recording ***high sample rate data***.
 Recording data from the FSR sensors and saving it at a high sample rate to a CSV file was manageable.
 However, problems arose with the ***MPU-6050***.
 Initially, I used the Adafruit library to read the data and convert it to human-readable form.
 However, this process took too much time, causing issues with saving the data correctly to the CSV file, resulting in saving `?,?,?` instead of real data.